Zardoz89/trillek-firmware/README.md

 3. If the the four last bytes of the sector have the signature 0x30, 0x33, 0x52, 0x54 ("TR32"), assumes that is a bootable media and jumps to the address 0x001400.
 4. If not is a bootable floppy, try with the next floppy drive.
 5. If there isn't any bootable floppy, then launched the machine code monitor.

+When the firmware calls the boot code placed on address 0x001400, %r9 is set to number of floppy drive from was read the boot sector.

 ## Build it